JWock82/Pynite/README.md

 v0.0.97
 * Fixed physical member load and deflection diagrams.
 Physical members are a newer feature.
 Member internal results were being reported correctly, but the diagrams for these members had not been revised to plot correctly.
 The old method for plain members was still being used.
 Physical members were not considering that a physical member was made from multiple submembers, and results for each span needed to be combined to get the whole plot.
 * Switched some commonly used python libraries to be installed by default with `Pynite`.
 Most `Pynite` users will want these libraries installed for full-featured use of `Pynite`.
 These libraries help with `Pynite` visualizations, plotting, the sparse solver, and `Jupyter Lab` functionality.
 This is just easier for new python users.
 I was getting a lot of questions about how to set up libraries, and this takes the guesswork away.
 This is part of `Pynite's` objective to stay easy to use.

-v0.0.96
-* Changed quad elements from MITC4 formulation to DKMQ formulation.
-This greatly improves plate results at corners and increases the speed with which the plate's stiffness matrix is assembled.
-MITC4 element code has been retained as legacy code, but is no longer used by the program.
-* ***Breaking Changes***: Implemented snake-case for dictionary names (e.g. `FEModel3D.Nodes` is now `FEModel3D.nodes`).
-These changes were made to prepare `Pynite` for a v1.0 release that is consistent with the `PEP8` style guide for `python`.
-* Bug fix for tension/conpression-only member internal results.
-While global results were correct, member internal results were showing results from the first tension/compression only iteration.
-* Member results arrays can now be customized to pick up user defined points.
-Member results arrays generate results much faster now too.

-v0.0.95
-* Bug fix for rendering negative point loads via `Pyvista`.
-They were being rendered as positive loads.
-The analysis was not impacted by this bug.